What is gout?

-What causes gout?
+What causes it?

 What are the symptoms?

-How is gout diagnosed?
+How is it diagnosed?

-Your doctor will ask questions about your symptoms and do a physical exam.
-Your doctor may also take a sample of fluid from your joint to look for uric acid crystals.
+To diagnose gout, your doctor may take a sample of fluid from your joint to look for uric acid crystals.
 This is the best way to test for gout.
-Your doctor may also do a blood test to measure the amount of uric acid in your blood.
-Your doctor may also do imaging tests, such as ultrasound.
+Your doctor may also do a blood test to measure the amount of uric acid in your blood and do imaging tests, such as ultrasound.

-How is it treated?
+How is gout treated?

 Health Tools help you make wise health decisions or take action to improve your health.